Read Time: 11 minutes

 Recapping Local Landing Pages and Optimization

 Now that you have a firm grasp of local SEO basics, it’s time to optimize your local landing pages!
-Before you begin, consider what information you want your local landing pages to display and how to measure success.
+Before you begin, consider what information you want your local landing pages to display and how you’ll measure their success.

 Also, don’t forget that you should always be writing for your target audience.
-Think about what would appeal to your ideal customer and what information they would find exciting and valuable.
+What kind of information appeals to your ideal customer?
+What information do they find exciting and valuable?
 Depending on your industry, there may be different products, services, features, and other content you’ll want to showcase on your landing pages.

 How SOCi Can Help You Create Local Landing Pages